gtodor/neoranger/README.md

 # Neoranger
-A ncurses based file explorer with vi like keybindings.
+A ncurses based file explorer.
 Written in C++